InnokentiiHorikov/TestTask/README.md

 ![U-net arcitecture]([https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/u-net-architecture.png](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/u-net-architecture.png))

 Resolution of all images is 768x786.
-786 can be divided by 32, so we can use a special case(or it better to say the imporvment) of U-net with saving shape and number of output filters increasing(or decreasing) by two on each level
+786 can be divided by 32, so we can use a special case(or better to say the improvment) of U-net with saving shape and number of output filters increasing(or decreasing) by two on each level

 ### Down-scaling
 ```